 Schönbrunn Zoo: Baby, Baby, Baby!

-In 2020, the animals at Schönbrunn have quite clearly not lazed about: the lynx and reindeer produced offspring in May, the white-trunked coatis produced twins at the beginning of June, and other than that it's been one birth after the next at Schönbrunn Zoo in recent months.
+The baby boom at Schönbrunn Zoo continues: The latest arrival to get visitors' eyes sparkling is a baby giraffe.
+The animals were clearly not lazing around in 2020: the lynx and reindeer produced offspring in May, the white-trunked coatis produced twins at the beginning of June, and other than that it's been one birth after the next at Schönbrunn Zoo in recent months.
 The female cheetah Afra has given birth to four sweet cheetah cubs.
 The king penguins are delighted about a clumsy chick.
 And then there were the prairie dogs, which had sextuplets, the meerkats and, of course, the koalas, which took care of a very special announcement from the zoo in the middle of September: the first baby koala ever born at Schönbrunn!

 If you pay a visit to Schönbrunn at the moment, you'll be spoiled for choice when it comes to cute baby animals.
 As you'd expect, the little polar bear girl, Finja, who was born at Schönbrunn in November 2019, is still really popular.